Summer burn ban in effect

 Commercial fire pits, fire bowls and chimineas are considered recreational fires by city code and do not require a permit.
-Only approved materials (firewood) may be burned and the fire must be constantly attended until it is extinguished.
-Some method of extinguishment must be available (fire extinguisher, garden hose, etc.) for immediate utilization.
+Only approved materials (firewood) may be burned, and the fire must be constantly attended until it is extinguished.
+Some method of extinguishment must be available for immediate utilization.
 The code also states these devices shall be used in accordance with the manufacturer’s instructions, and shall not be operated within 15 feet of a structure or combustible material.
-These devices are exempt from the Summer Burn Ban.
+These devices are exempt from the summer burn ban.

 For additional information on open burning in Suffolk, go to www.suffolkva.us/fire or contact the Fire Prevention Bureau at 514-4550.